How to Pay Your Premium

 - Automatic deduction from checking account - You can have your monthly premium payments automatically deducted from your checking account using the Electronic Funds Transfer (EFT) process.
 EFT is safe, convenient and saves you money on postage.

-Note: Whatever payment option you choose (coupon, Electronic Funds Transfer (EFT) or Social Security check withholding) will apply to your entire premium.
-In other words—you cannot pay part of the premium with a benefit check and part with a personal check or automatic withdrawal.
+Note: Whatever payment option you choose—Electronic Funds Transfer (EFT), Social Security check withholding or monthly bill—will apply to your entire premium.
+In other words, you cannot pay part of the premium with a benefit check and part with a personal check or automatic withdrawal.